Housing

 5-Year Housing Strategy

-The Pennsylvania Department of Human Services' Housing Strategy is a five-year comprehensive plan to connect Pennsylvanians to affordable, integrated, accessible, and supportive housing.
+DHS' Housing Strategy is a 5-year comprehensive plan to connect Pennsylvanians to affordable, integrated, accessible, and supportive housing.

 Supporting Innovation